Bubbling of almost critical points of anisotropic isoperimetric problems with degenerating ellipticity: Introduction

+Then the sets $ E_h $ converge in measure to a finite union of disjointed and possibly mutually tangent Wulff shapes. \end{theorem}

-The proof of \cite[Theorem 1.4]{delgadinomaggimihailaneumayer} is based on a potential theoretic proof done in the spirit of \cite{ros87ibero}.
-On the other hand, our proof follows a completely different route, based on an integral-geometric method, inspired by those developed in \cite{montielros}, and later in \cite{delgadinomaggi}, \cite{HugSantilli} and \cite{JulinNiinikoski}.
-In particular, our approach is based on the estimates contained in Lemma \ref{lemma estimates}, that generalizes \cite[Proposition 3.3]{JulinNiinikoski} to the anisotropic setting.
-One major challenge in this lemma arises from the fact that these estimates are proved for finite perimeter sets, rather than $\cnt{2} $-regular sets.
-This means that the euclidean differential-geometric approach employed in \cite{JulinNiinikoski} cannot be used, and needs to be carefully redesigned in the anisotropic non-smooth setting of Lemma \ref{lemma estimates}, in particular taking into account that the analogous of the euclidean theory for varifolds is much more subtle (cf.\ \cite{KolSan25} and \cite{KolSan26}).
-We overcome this point, by carefully analysing the "generalized" anisotropic normal bundle and the "generalized" anisotropic principal curvatures associated with the boundary of sets of finite perimeter.
+While \cite[Theorem 1.4]{delgadinomaggimihailaneumayer} is based on a potential theoretic proof done in the spirit of \cite{ros87ibero}, here we follow a completely different route based on an integral-geometric approach that generalizes the methods employed in \cite{montielros}, \cite{delgadinomaggi}, \cite{HugSantilli} and \cite{JulinNiinikoski}.
+In particular, the key estimates contained in Lemma \ref{lemma estimates} provide a subtle geometric-measure theoretic generalization of \cite[Proposition 3.3]{JulinNiinikoski} to a singular anisotropic setting.
+Indeed, a major challenge in this lemma arises from the fact that these estimates are proved for finite perimeter sets, rather than $\cnt{2} $-regular sets.
+This means that the euclidean differential-geometric approach employed in \cite{JulinNiinikoski} cannot be used, and needs to be carefully redesigned in the anisotropic non-smooth setting of Lemma \ref{lemma estimates}, that is for varifolds with bounded distributional anisotropic mean curvature.
+This is a particularly delicate issue, since the structural theory needed to treat such varifolds is much weaker than its Euclidean counterpart (cf.\ \cite{Allard1986}, \cite{KolSan25} and \cite{KolSan26}).

 Finally, we mention that question \eqref{BP} is naturally related with the study of anisotropic volume preserving flows.
 For convex initial data and arbitrary anisotropies $ \phi $, the existence of solutions and convergence to $ \phi $-Wulff shapes was obtained in \cite{BellettiniCasellesChambolleNovaga}.
-For non-convex initial data, the existence of solutions was studied in \cite{KimKwonPovzar}, while the question of convergence of the flow to $ \phi $-Wulff shapes remains open (cf.\ \cite[Remark 1.1.3]{KimKwonPovzar}).
+For certain non-convex initial data, the existence of solutions is studied in \cite{KimKwonPovzar}, while the question of convergence of the flow to $ \phi $-Wulff shapes remains open (cf.\ \cite[Remark 1.1.3]{KimKwonPovzar}).
 In view of the successful applications of bubbling theorems to euclidean volume preserving flows (cf.\ \cite{JulinNiinikoski}), a result like Theorem \ref{thm compactness} might be beneficial in the general anisotropic setting.